 2. Gather Documentation: The previous owner has hopefully kept some documentation related to their mineral rights.
 You should do your best to gather as much of this information as possible.
 (Important documentation listed below)

-Approached to Lease/Sell: Another common way that mineral owners find out they own the property is they are approached to lease or sell the property.
+Approached to Lease/Sell: Another common way that mineral owners find out they own the property is they are approached to lease or sell mineral rights in Texas.
 If you are approached by a large operator (companies who drill for oil and gas), then there is a very high likelihood you own the mineral rights.
 You should carefully consider all of your options and don’t sign anything until you are ready!
 Some people are approached to sell mineral rights door to door.
 Be very careful here as it’s unlikely you’ll get the best deal with a local broker.

 Listed below are some of the important documents that help establish your ownership: